primitiveshaun/primitivestuff/packages/primitive-theme/README.md

 **NB.
-This is a test / concept deployment.Codebase will be opensource, it's made available on AS-IS basis while I remove licenced/branded elements, please don't use them.**
+This is a test / concept deployment.**
+Codebase will be opensource, it's made available on AS-IS basis while I remove licenced/branded elements, please don't use them.

 **Current experiments...**
-Migrating to Bootstrap 5 (currently in alpha!)
+Migrating to  (Bootstrap 5 currently in alpha!)
 Splitting code / config
 Creating config to expose from WP